 If your main goal is to synchronize your music across your Mac and iPhone and you would like to avoid using iCloud Music Library, here is the solution for you.

 VOX Music Cloud is a part of VOX Premium features.
-It's a cloud-based storage for music which is complementary to VOX Music Player.
+It's a cloud-based storage for music which is complementary to VOX Premium acccout.
 Do not get scared of the fact that they are connected – VOX Music Player cares about the quality of a sound, can play both lossy and lossless formats and is available for free!
 As you can see, you do not lose anything if you download it.
-Once you sign in to VOX, you get three days to try LOOP out for free.
-If you decide that you would like to continue using it, you can simply subscribe for it.
-There are a couple of advantages of LOOP cloud-based storage:
+Once you sign up to VOX Premium, you get a tons of Premium features.
+There are a couple of advantages of VOX Music cloud-based storage:

 - Both lossy and lossless music can be stored.